-- Reviewers at the IRE will take a careful look at all of the information related to your appeal of your hospital discharge. - If the IRE says Yes to your appeal, then we must pay you back for our share of the costs of hospital care you got since the date of your planned discharge.
+- The IRE is an independent organization that is hired by Medicare.
+This organization is not connected with our plan and it is not a government agency. - Reviewers at the IRE will take a careful look at all of the information related to your appeal of your hospital discharge. - If the IRE says Yes to your appeal, then we must pay you back for our share of the costs of hospital care you got since the date of your planned discharge.
 We must also continue our coverage of your hospital services for as long as it is medically necessary. - If the IRE says No to your appeal, it means they agree with us that your planned hospital discharge date was medically appropriate. - The letter you get from the IRE will tell you what you can do if you wish to continue with the review process.
 It will give you the details about how to go on to a Level 3 Appeal, which is handled by a judge.
-Please see Section 9 on page 196 for more information about Level 3 Appeals.
+Please see Section I on page 205 for more information about Level 3 Appeals.

-Section 8: What to do if you think your home health care, skilled nursing care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon
+H. What to do if you think your home health care, skilled nursing care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon